pja35/SXP/docs/wiki/Secure_Contract_Signing_Protocol.md

 Protocols](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.58.9931&rep=rep1&type=pdf)
 by Kremer, (2004).
 Comment on the usefulness of this thesis to the project [here](/wiki/Kremer "wikilink").

+\[www.hpl.hp.com/techreports/2002/HPL-2002-221.pdf Trusted computing
+platforms.\] Pearson, ed.
+(2003) Comment on the usefulness of this thesis to the project [here](/wiki/Pearson "wikilink").

 [A multi-party optimistic non-repudiation protocol](http://www.springerlink.com/content/beq9v0d41wd7g462/) by